gentics/gentics-ui-core/README.md

 Full documentation and examples are available at [https://gentics.github.io/gentics-ui-core/](https://gentics.github.io/gentics-ui-core/)

+## Developer Guide

+The following sections are intended for people, who want to contribute to Gentics UI Core.

 The build system for the project is [angular-cli](https://cli.angular.io/) with a custom directory structure (to maintain the previous directory structure before the migration to angular-cli) and a custom post-build gulp script.
 For full documentation on available commands, see [https://angular.io/cli](https://angular.io/cli).
 Due to the post-build gulp script it is important to not use `ng build` directly, but always use `npm run build`.